indro-robotics/tallysman_ros2/README.md

 ### Rover Mode:

-- **Description:** Can be used in both moving baseline heading configuration and static baseline heading configuration.
+- **Description:** Can be used in both moving baseline configuration and static baseline configuration.
+Tallysman antennas equipped with Zed-f9p/Zed-f9r(Doesn't work in moving baseline configuration only f9p does) will only work in this mode.
 - **Functionality:** Connects to the serial port of the Tallysman antenna, subscribes to the "rtcm_corrections" topic created by the base node.
 - **Requirements:** Requires another node running with Heading_Base or Static_Base.
 - **Parameters:**